dackerman/spooky-action/README.md

 ### TODO

+1. Add assembly plugin for maven so the whole webapp can be deployed as a single executable jar.
 1. Move lines with Alt+Up and Alt+Down
 1. Show suggestions as-you-type for a file
 1. Before sending list of commands over the wire, compress them.